imanid-code/README-Generator/README.md

 ## Installation
 Using your integrated terminal :
-1. Clone key into terminal.
+1. Clone keys.
-2. Add node(using terminal).
+2. Add node to your device.
 3. "npm init" (installs package.json).
 4. "npm i(short for install) inquirer"